| Publishing and Interlinking Linked Geospatial DataTutorial in Conjunction with the 12th Extended Semantic Web Conference

 tutorial, we give a comprehensive coverage of works on representing and querying geospatial information in the

+semantic web.
 The tutorial is targeted towards Semantic Web researchers in the early stages of their career.
 The prerequisite is

 good knowledge of RDF and SPARQL and some knowledge of other Semantic Web technologies (OWL, RDF stores, Linked Data).